TheFifthRider/simply-roleplaying-webapp/simplyroleplaying/markdown/character/creation.md

 ## What are your natural abilities?
 All characters have intrinsic attributes about them that make it easier or harder for them to do specific things.
-[Read up on attributes](/character/attributes/), then choose either to **assign each attribute a die** or **spend creation points**.
+[Read up on attributes](/character/attributes/), then choose either to **rank your attributes** or **spend creation points**.

-If you chose to **assign each attribute a die**, rank your attributes from best to worst-- no ties allowed.
-Your best attribute is d12, your next best attribute is d10, and so on.
-When you're done, each attribute should be assigned a unique die between d4 and d12.
+If you chose to **rank your attributes**, order your attributes from what your character should be best at to what your character should be worst at.
+Set your best attribute to level d12 and your second best attribute to level d10.
+Then set your worst attribute to level d4, and your second worst attribute to level d6.
+Finally, set the remaining two attributes to level d8.

-If you chose to **spend creation points**, you get a pool of 10 creation points to spend on the starting die levels of your attributes.
+If you chose to **spend creation points**, you get a pool of 12 creation points to spend on the starting die levels of your attributes.
 A d4 is 0 points, a d6 is 1 point, a d8 is 2 points, a d10 is 3 points, and a d12 is 4 points.